CHAPTER 21: Hard to Engage Families

 Every professional contact with the family is part of the engagement process; this includes that first letter and telephone call to the family and young person.

-Is there previous information on the family, has a CAF been completed is there a Lead Professional that can aid you.
+Is there previous information on the family, has an Early Help Assessment been completed, is there a Lead Professional that can aid you.

 Be positive and courteous whilst being clear about sharing concerns with the family and what work needs to take place to achieve change